nagyist/benetech-readium/README.md

 # Bookshare Web Reader (fka Readium)

-_an open source library for handling EPUB documents_
+_a web-based reader for EPUB documents in Bookshare_

 This project is a fork of the the [Readium Project](http://readium.org/), modified to be used with [Bookshare](https://www.bookshare.org).